v2south/BinBayes/README.md

 ```
 ![Posterior Plot](https://cloud.githubusercontent.com/assets/2337149/13296876/787467fa-dae4-11e5-9932-bea8a89596a1.png)

-To create boxplots of condition effect by item.
-We can do as follows:
+To create boxplots of condition effect by item, we can do as follows:
 *  Reformat the *post\_summary* part from result as a matrix by *as.matirx()* function.
 * Use *varnames()* function to locate the columns of fixed effect of condition and mix effect between item and condition for the specific condition.
 * Add the fixed condition effect to the corresponding mix effect columns.
 * Use *apply()* function to find the median of columns obtained in (c) and sort them by *order()* function.
 * Then use these ordered columns in (e) to create boxplot.

-We select the second condition(RD) in the R code demonstration below:
+We select the second condition (RD) in the R code demonstration below:

 ```
 # Since we are looking at second condition, we need to find the location of alpha[2] and all alpha_a[2,]s.